UNINSURED UNDERINSURED AUTO INSURANCE – MN LAWYERS

-Our auto accident lawyers have many clients who have been in accidents that do not involve life-threatening injuries but who end up in difficult or less than ideal financial circumstances because they did not purchase enough car insurance including underinsured or uninsured auto coverage.
-Our attorneys always advise people that you at least look at the amount of automobile coverage you have and think about what coverage is appropriate for you.
-And of course, if you are ever injured in a car crash, call us so that an experienced MN car accident attorney can discuss your insurance coverage and explain your rights to you.
+Our auto accident attorneys have many clients who have been in accidents that do not involve life-threatening injuries but who end up in difficult or less than ideal financial circumstances because they did not purchase enough car insurance including underinsured or uninsured auto coverage.
+Our lawyers always advise people that you at least look at the amount of automobile coverage you have and think about what coverage is appropriate for you.
+And of course, if you are ever injured in a car crash, call us so that an experienced MN car accident lawyer can discuss your insurance coverage and explain your rights to you.
 We are Minnesota personal injury lawyers and our attorneys have more than 25 years of experience successfully handling hundreds of auto accident injury cases.

 We have big firm experience, but we are also able to provide small firm attention.
 An attorney can meet you at our offices in Minneapolis, Edina, Woodbury, and St. Louis Park.
 We also meet people at their homes in many surrounding cities including Chaska, Chanhassen, Apple Valley, Burnsville, Maple Grove, Brooklyn Center, St. Paul, and throughout MN.